TurboGears/tg2/docs/2.0/Wiki20/JSONMochiKit.rst

 doing an ``onclick`` handler) we keep our page usable in all browsers, whether they have JavaScript enabled or not.

 The main event
 --------------

-In the interest of expediency (and because we're substituting URLs with gensh), we'll add the handler to a ``<script>`` tag in the head rather than in its own file.
+In the interest of expediency (and because we're substituting URLs with Kid), we'll add the handler to a ``<script>`` tag in the head rather than in its own file.